LaunchAcademy/fauteuil/readme.md

 __**Acceptance Criteria**__

-- To sign up, I have to provide a username (check if available),
+- X To sign up, I have to provide a username (check if available),
-- an email (check if available),
+- X an email (check if available),
 - upload a picture(optional, if no picture use default),
-- create a password and confirm it.
+- X create a password and confirm it.
-- After I am signed up, I am redirected to index of chairs.
+- X After I am signed up, I am redirected to index of chairs.
-- I should be noticed if info is wrong and if sign up has succeeded.
+- X I should be noticed if info is wrong and if sign up has succeeded.

 ---